gnuradio/pybombs/README.md

 for additional settings.

-For development purposes, it's possible to run PyBOMBS without installation.
-Simply run `pybombs/main.py` and make sure `pybombs/` is in reach. pip also provides a `-e` switch for installing PyBOMBS in 'editable' mode.
+pip also provides a `-e` switch for installing PyBOMBS in 'editable' mode.

+### Install it all manually

+If you want to install yourself, you need to make sure the `pybombs` module is in the PYTHONPATH.
+To run PyBOMBS in this case, execute `main.py`.
+You can symlink or alias that to `pybombs` (e.g. `ln -s /path/to/pybombs/main.py ~/bin/pybombs`).
+If you don't know what any of this means, please use one of the methods explained further up.

 ## Quickstart